background grid image

 One important way we’re able to retain our success rate is through our carefully orchestrated, rolling deployments.
 We don’t just flip a switch and move 100% of our users to new releases all at once.
 This is risky and it doesn’t treat users with the consideration they deserve.
 Nix and the Determinate Nix Installer are load-bearing components of our users’ stacks and we have to respect that.

 Our releases start by rolling out to only 20% of requests from GitHub Actions.
-We start with GitHub Actions because the environment is ephemeral and failure cases are easy to resolve by restarting the job.
+We start with GitHub Actions because the environment is ephemeral and failure cases can be resolved by restarting the job.
 This means that users on long-term devices don’t get a bad experience and CI users are likely to hit “re-run” when they encounter a weird edge case.

 We carefully track the new release and monitor to see if users are experiencing an increase in installation failures.
 But we don’t stop there.
 Like I mentioned earlier, our goal is not just to throw Nix down on the host and call it good.
 Our goal is to deliver a working version of Nix that doesn’t break users’ setups.